What is fiat currency, how it is used and does it work? In this post, I will answer all these questions and many more.

 A gold IRA investment is an individual retirement account, an account that functions the same way as a regular IRA account however, instead of holding paper assets, it holds physical bullion coins or bars.

 There are four precious metals allowed to be held in an individual retirement account, and these are gold,silver,platinum, and palladium.
 Certain criteria are required for precious metals, in order to qualify as precious metals that can be held in an IRA.
 The precious metals coins and bars must meet IRS fitness standards and must be held by the IRA trustee, rather than the IRA owner.
-Gold must be stored in an IRS approved depository.
+Gold must be stored in an IRS-approved depository.
 In particular, investors do not have to stash gold bars or coins in their homes or closets.

 Should I include gold in my retirement plan?

-Gold is the type of investment that can protect when times are hard and at the same time will also offer significant gains to your nest egg.
+Gold is the type of investment that can protect you when times are hard and at the same time will also offer significant gains to your nest egg.
 Back in 2001, an ounce of gold cost $271,00.
 Ten years later it reached $1896,00, an increase of almost 700%.
-During that time, banks and currencies collapsed, the real estate market collapsed, but the price of gold didn’t.
-In particular, gold fed from these calamities, it was the rediscovered idol, in the time when everything else collapsed, from mortgages, stocks, credit default swaps, and derivative products, all was too complicated to even understand.
+During that time, banks and currencies collapsed, and the real estate market collapsed, but the price of gold didn’t.
+In particular, gold fed from these calamities, was the rediscovered idol, in the time when everything else collapsed, from mortgages, stocks, credit default swaps, and derivative products, all was too complicated to even understand.

-As you can see, a standard IRA, an IRA invested totally in stocks bonds and other funds are actually putting your hard-earned money at risk.
+As you can see, a standard IRA, an IRA invested totally in stocks bonds and other funds is actually putting your hard-earned money at risk.
 You are relying on the government, weak currencies, economies, and large corporations.
 Gold and silver can actually safeguard your investment.